-Ultimately, reliable budgeting and forecasting processes in which management and the board have complete confidence are crucial to the business planning process.
+Ultimately, reliable budgeting and forecasting processes in which management and the board have complete confidence are crucial to the business planning process considering performance management.

 Based on the risks inherent in an entity's operations, here are some questions that the board of directors may consider:

-- Do senior management and the board have confidence in the reliability of the organization's budgeting and forecasting processes?
+- Does senior management and the board have confidence in the reliability of the organization's budgeting and forecasting processes?